-NOTE E - ALLOCATION OF DEBT SERVICE AND CAPITALIZED BOND INTEREST
+NOTE E - ALLOCATION OF DEBT SERVICE AND BOND INTEREST

 VTA has incurred expenditures associated with the issuance of debt used to finance project expenditures for the Measure A Program.
-VTA developed an allocation methodology for these expenditures that was approved during the fiscal year 2011 that uses the amount of bond proceeds spent on a project as a percentage of total bond proceeds spent as the base for allocating the capitalized bond interest.
+VTA developed an allocation methodology for these expenditures that was approved during fiscal year 2011 that uses the amount of bond proceeds spent on a project as a percentage of total bond proceeds spent as the basis for allocating the capitalized bond interest.
 Prior to the approval of the allocation methodology, all capitalized bond interest was recorded as part of the BART Silicon Valley Extension project, as most of the bond proceeds were spent on this project.

-For the fiscal year ended June 30, 2022, the Measure A Program reflected total debt service of approximately \$64.1 million; of which \$35.0 million represents debt payment.
-In January 2020, VTA started to not capitalize any interest and bond finance charges in preparation to the implementation of GASB 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
-Total bond finance charges relating to active projects in FY 2022 amounted to \$6.1 million.
+For the fiscal year ended June 30, 2023, the Measure A Program reflected approximately \$30.9 million in total interest and bond charges.
+Starting with January 2020, VTA did not capitalize any interest and bond finance charges to comply with GASB 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
+Total bond finance charges relating to active projects in FY 2023 amounted to \$6.5 million.

-2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2022
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023

-The following table shows cumulative bond interest through June 30, 2022.
+The following table shows cumulative bond interest through June 30, 2023.
 This includes only open projects.